nico3333fr/CSP-useful/csp-wtf/README.md

 __WTF:__ no code like this on this website.

-__Answer:__ related to Google Translate, however, to confirm in which exact case it happens.
+__Answer:__ related to Google Translate <del>however, to confirm in which exact case it happens</del>, Pavel B. confirmed: happens when a user translates the page using Google Translate inside Google Chrome (at least on Android, did not happen in Chrome for desktop).

 ---------------------------------------
 # "try {\r\nwindow.AG_onLoad = function ????